-Assistance relating to convenience stores as essential businesses, such as template letters for employees and state actions.
+Assistance relating to convenience stores as essential businesses.

 Are convenience stores considered essential businesses?